Skip to main content

 • Look for the title at the top of the application, or the code at the bottom-left corner of each page.

-• Proof of graduate’s skilled employment (jobs in TEER categories 0, 1, 2, or 3 in the National Occupational Classification)
+• Proof of graduate’s skilled employment (jobs in TEER categories 0 or 1 in the National Occupational Classification – TEER 2 or 3 is possible if there is a declared labour shortage in the sector)

 • Job offer or employment letter detailing job title and responsibilities (to confirm it is considered ‘skilled work’)